A Beginner’s Guide to the New Google Search Console

 If you then click on the URLs you can now see options to ‘inspect URL’, ‘Test Robots.txt’ and ‘view as a search result’.
 So if you were wondering where those toggles had gone from the old Google Search Console; here they are!
 If you are unsure what these toggles do, please refer back to my first article.

-Here you can see the sitemaps that Google has found on your site and submit new ones.
+Here you can see the sitemaps that Google has found on your site.

 Sitemap URL is the URL where the sitemap is posted.

-Type of sitemap can be one of either:
+Type of sitemap can be one of three: